-During the three and nine months ended September 30, 2021, we recognized a \$1.8 million loss and a \$1.5 million loss, respectively, on the change in the fair value of our royalty preferred shares (three and nine months ended October 31, 2020 - \$2.2 million gain and \$6.2 million gain, respectively).
+During the three months ended March 31, 2022, we recognized a \$3.3 million gain on the change in the estimated fair value of our royalty preferred shares (2021 - \$0.1 million gain).
 For fair value measurement purposes, the royalty preferred shares liability has been categorized within level 3 of the fair value measurement hierarchy.
-The fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted future net cash flows, which incorporate: a cumulative probability rate of generating forecasted future cash flows of 42% as at September 30, 2021 (42% as at December 31, 2020) reflecting in each case, among other factors, our clinical results, in particular the results of BETonMACE, and communication with the FDA (including Breakthrough Therapy Designation) and other regulatory bodies; a discount rate of 24.0% as at September 30, 2021 (23.3% as at December 31, 2020); commencement of revenue between mid-2025 and mid-2026 (based on projected clinical development paths across various jurisdictions which is based in part on securing the requisite funding from a partnership with a pharmaceutical company or other source(s) of capital in 2021), as at September 30, 2021 (as at December 31, 2020 - mid-2025 and early 2026); and projected apabetalone market shares percentages and projected product pricing.
-The fair value of our royalty preferred shares in the current three and nine month periods was affected by an increase to the discount rate and the change in the projected commencement of revenue, offset by the passage of time during the three and nine months ended September 30, 2021 (to future cash flows based on the estimated timing and commencement of revenue).
+The estimated fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted future net cash flows.
+The estimate incorporates the following assumptions: a cumulative probability rate of generating forecasted future cash flows of 42% as at March 31, 2022 (42% as at December 31, 2021) reflecting in each case, among other factors, our clinical results, in particular the results of BETonMACE, and communication with the FDA (including

+Breakthrough Therapy Designation) and other regulatory bodies; a discount rate of 24.4% as at March 31, 2022 (December 31, 2021 - 23.7%); projected commencement of revenue between mid 2026 and early 2027 (based on projected clinical development paths across various jurisdictions, which is based in part on securing the requisite funding from a partnership or other source(s) of capital in the first half of 2022), as at March 31, 2022 (as at December 31, 2021 - between early 2026 and late 2026); and projected apabetalone market shares percentages and projected product pricing.
+The estimated fair value of our royalty preferred shares in the current period was affected by the change in the projected commencement of revenue and an increase to the discount rate during the three months ended March 31, 2022, offset by the passage of time (to future cash flows based on the estimated timing and commencement of revenue).

-The fair value of the royalty preferred shares is subject to significant volatility.
-Small changes in the aforementioned assumptions may have a significant impact on the fair value of the royalty preferred shares.
-For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$3.0 million decrease in the fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$10.4 million decrease in the fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.1 million increase in the fair value of the royalty preferred shares.
+The estimated fair value of the royalty preferred shares is subject to significant volatility.
+Small changes in the aforementioned assumptions may have a significant impact on the estimated fair value of the royalty preferred shares.
+For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$3.7 million decrease in the estimated fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$12.1 million decrease in the estimated fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.4 million increase in the estimated fair value of the royalty preferred shares.